what does spider poop looks like

 • Eco Defense Pest Control Pouches

-Eco Defense Pest Control Pouches - All Natural - Repels Rodents, Spiders, Roaches, Ants, Moths, Squirrels, & Other Pests - 12 Pack
+Eco Defense Pest Control Pouches - All Natural - Repels Rodents, Silverfish, Spiders, Roaches, Ants, Moths, Squirrels, & Other Pests

-• NO MESS, EASY TO USE – Simply place 1 odorant pouch in any enclosed space up to 10 cubic feet to deter pests from intrusion or nesting.
-Perfect for closets, pantries, vehicles, RV, practically anywhere.
-Great rodent repellent for car engines that keep rats and mice from chewing on your engine's wiring and cables.
+• SIMPLE, MESS-FREE SOLUTION: Enjoy a clean, effortless approach to pest management.
+Place a pouch in any enclosed space up to 10 cubic feet to help discourage pests from entering or nesting.
+Perfect for closets, pantries, vehicles, RVs, and more.
+A practical, natural way to protect car engines by deterring rodents from chewing on wiring and cables.

 • Neatmaster Ultrasonic Pest Repeller